 We have known for a long time that nature is composed of a huge number of atoms.
 However, the discovery of the actual atomic structure took place relatively recently.
 The first theory that correctly describes the simplest atom, hydrogen, was proposed in 1913 and was called the Bohr Model.
 In this model, the atom consists of a nucleus surrounded by electrons, like the sun and planets in the solar system.
-The Bohr model definition comprises of four points:
+The Bohr model definition comprises four points:

 - Angular momentum of the orbiting electron is quantized.
 It means that the electron can only have specific energies on its orbital.

-- The electron can jump between different energy levels with absorbing or emitting the photon - the electromagnetic radiation.
+- The electron can jump between different energy levels by absorbing or emitting the photon - electromagnetic radiation.
 Its energy is determined by the difference between the initial and the final energy level.
 Check out our Photon Energy Calculator to find out how you can convert the frequency of the electromagnetic wave into energy.

 Relationship between frequency and energy in the Bohr model